 Remember, we identified with Jesus’ suffering and death at the Brazen Altar, participated in His sufferings at the Table of Showbread.
 Still, now we must participate in His death via the final surrendering (i.e., death) of our will.
 At the Golden Altar of Incense, we finally understand in our spiritual hearts that the only reason we live is to accomplish His will (Philippians 3:10.
 Hebrews 10:7.
 Philippians 1:21).
 That is, at the Golden Altar of Incense, we choose to lay down our eternal purpose and pick up Jesus’.
 Consequently, the Golden Altar of incense represents the WILL of man.
-It is here that we resolutely decide from now on it will not be my will, but God’s will be done (Hebrews 10:6,7.
+It is here that we resolutely decide from now on that it will not be my will, but God’s will be done (Hebrews 10:6,7.
 Luke 11:2).

 Recall, God-ordained suffering came into our lives at the Table of Showbread, leading to Christlike character’s formation (Hebrews 12:11-13).
 However, at the Golden Altar of Incense, the suffering greatly intensifies.
-Trouble in ministry, trouble in career, and trouble in your family can happen simultaneously at the Golden Altar of Incense.
+Trouble in ministry, trouble in your career, and trouble in your family can happen simultaneously at the Golden Altar of Incense.
 All that we worked so hard for in our ability is lost.
 Therefore, we learn to no longer trust things done in our ability (dead works) but rather only those things that are done in God’s ability (good works) (Revelation 3:1,2).
-Again, there were no other sacrifices permitted to be offered on this Golden Altar other than the incense (i.e., our prayers).
+Again, no other sacrifices were permitted to be offered on this Golden Altar other than the incense (i.e., our prayers).
 This is because the offering of our will in prayer is the only other acceptable sacrifice here (1 Samuel 15:22.
 Psalms 51:17.
 Philippians 3:10).
 Again, God is waiting for us to surrender our intact wills to Him on this altar (Matthew 26:39.
 Hebrews 10:7).